kskalvar/aws-eks-cluster-quickstart/README.md

 AWS Elastic Kubernetes Service (EKS) QuickStart
 ===============================================

-This solution shows how to create a AWS EKS Cluster and deploy a simple web application with an external Load Balancer.
+This solution shows how to create an AWS EKS Cluster and deploy a simple web application with an external Load Balancer.
 This readme updates an article "Getting Started with Amazon EKS" referenced below and provides a more basic step by step process.

 First we'll build an EC2 Instance and configure it to run kubectl for managing the Kubernetes Cluster.
 Will then configure an IAM Role Kubernetes can assume to create AWS Resources such as an Elastic Load Balancer.
 Will also be using AWS Cloud Formation to create the cluster VPC which will create subnets across 3 AWS Availability Zones (AZ).

+To make this first cluster easy to deploy we'll use a docker image located in DockerHub at kskalvar/web.
+This image is nothing more than a simple webapp that returns the current ip address of the container it's running in.

 ## Create your Amazon EKS Service Role